levinine/oss-cloud/README.md

 ## Possible Improvements

-- Better work-around GitHub Api rate limits.
-Currently there is a limit to 29 forked repositories per contributor.
+- Increase GitHub Api rate limits.
+Currently there is a limit of 30 requests per minute, which means 29 forked repositories per contributor.
 - Overall UI improvements.
 (Prettier front page, support for mobile)
-- Addinional functionalities for handling contributors as an administrator.
+- Additional functionalities for handling contributors as an administrator -- Manage all users, at the moment ones without forks are invisible -- Bulk change users
 - Displaying more information about contributions.
 (Show whether it is open/closed, merged, etc.)
+- Support contributions made under organization account